emilymclean/emilymclean.github.io/sinatra/index.md

 Sinatra is open source!
 You can find and contribute to our codebase at [Github](https://github.com/emilymclean/sinatra).

 See our [privacy policy](/sinatra/privacy) and [terms and conditions](/sinatra/terms).

+Sinatra is not affiliated with Transport Canberra, NEC, or MyWay+.